dominikbraun/dice/README.md

 ### Example

 We've got the services _A_, _B_ and _C_.
 These services may be web applications or authentication services for example.
-Our infrastructure is quite simple: There is a _MainServer_ and _AnotherServer_.
+Our infrastructure is simple: There is a _MainServer_ and _AnotherServer_.
 Servers, virtual machines etc. are known to Dice as _nodes_.

 <p align="center">
 <br>